-As lead teacher, Cheryl teaches both preschool and early kindergarten programs.
+Cheryl directs Woodbury School and teaches some preschool and early kindergarten classes.
 When she joined the museum in 2008, Cheryl brought more than two decades of teaching experience, including at Bloomfield Nursery School.
 She holds a bachelor’s degree in elementary education from Alma College in Michigan and has studied reading specialization and environmental education at the graduate level.

 Audrey Brett, Co-Teacher

 Audrey is a co-teacher in Woodbury School’s preschool programs and served previously as both an elementary and special education teacher in the Gates Chili Central School District.
 Audrey holds a bachelor’s degree in Graphic Design from Rochester Institute of Technology and a master’s degree in elementary education and special education from Roberts Wesleyan College.

 Andrea Bonafide, Co-Teacher